owsy123/javascrip-Assignment-/README.md

 # javascrip-Assignment-
-Chapter 1 to 20 Smarter way to learn JavaScript
+Chapter 1 to 67 Smarter Way to Learn JavaScript